zuzk/suzpack/README.md

 -Animated crops and grass.

 -Quieter sounds.
 Nether portals, villagers, dispensers, and pistons are all less annoying and quieter.

--And much much more that I don't want to type cause it's 2 am and I just got some really bad news lol.
+-Much much more that I don't want to type cause it's 2 am and I just got some really bad news lol.